What’s keeping you up at night?

 Alcohol can hijack sleep.
 It makes us feel sleepy, but it affects the quality of sleep, not to mention blood sugar.
 Try unwinding with a cup of chamomile tea rather than a cocktail, and see what happens.

-Stress is part of life, but when it’s out of control, it can wreak havoc with our health.
+Stress is part of life, but when it’s out of control, it can wreak havoc on our health.
 If you are under excess stress, it is imperative that you find a way to manage it in general, but especially before bed.
 Avoid doing work before bed.
-Try taking a warm bath or meditating in the evening to relax the body and mind.
+Try taking a warm bath or ingesting something like stoner patch gummies in the evening to relax the body and mind.
 Drink some calming herbal tea (teas that include chamomile, peppermint, passionflower, linden blossom, lemon balm, valerian and/or lavender) or use calming essential oils (lavender, sandalwood, cedar, geranium, ylang ylang, to name a few) to help prepare yourself for sleep.
-Even positive things like creative thinking and planning right before bed can cause energy to increase, thereby disrupting sleep.